Great Leaders Are Great Learners: Identifying & Developing Learning Agility in Your Leaders

-In our constantly evolving modern era, business leaders are increasingly confronted with new problems that appear suddenly and require urgent and effective action.
+In our constantly evolving modern era, organizational leaders are increasingly confronted with new problems that appear suddenly and require urgent and effective action.
 Learning agility is a powerful skill that can help you navigate new situations by pulling from your own experience, even when the task at hand is something you haven’t tackled before.

-An equally powerful tool is the ability to identify and cultivate leaders who already possess the aptitude to learn “on-the-fly,” and nurturing this skill by encouraging it throughout your organization.
+An equally powerful tool is the ability to identify and cultivate leaders who already possess the aptitude to learn “on-the-fly” and nurture this skill by encouraging it throughout your organization.
 Let us help you identify your high potentials and develop learning agility on your team so you can prepare for the inevitable unexpected.

 This interactive webinar will help you:

-- Recognize the specific business challenges that can be addressed by learning agile leaders.
+- Recognize the specific organizational challenges that can be addressed by learning-agile leaders;

 - Support the development of 4 skills essential to becoming a learning agile leader;

-- Understand how to maximize learning from on-the-job experiences.
+- Understand how to maximize learning from on-the-job experiences; and

 - Create organizational environments that engage and leverage learning-agile leaders.